jessicacousins/fullstack_vite_webapp/README.md

 - **Date and time** of each game played.
 - **User performance data** linked to their account.

+## News API Feature

+### Integration with NewsData.io API

+Integrated the **NewsData.io API** to fetch the latest news articles and display them on the user's personal feed.

+#### Features:

+- **Trending Topics**: Displays the latest trending news articles.
+- **Real-Time Updates**: News feed is updated regularly to provide current information.
+- **Secure API Calls**: API key is securely stored on the backend using environment variables.
+- **Attribution**: Proper attribution is given to NewsData.io as per their terms.

+#### How It Works:

+1. **Backend API Call**: The backend server makes a request to NewsData.io API using the stored API key.
+2. **Endpoint**: A custom endpoint `/api/news` is created to serve news data to the frontend.
+3. **Frontend Fetch**: The frontend fetches news data from the backend endpoint.
+4. **Display**: News articles are displayed in a user-friendly format with images, titles, descriptions, and publication details.

+#### Why NewsData.io?

+- **Free Tier**: Offers a generous free tier suitable for small to medium traffic.
+- **Legal Compliance**: Allows use in production with proper attribution.
+- **Ease of Use**: Provides a simple and straightforward API.

+#### Attribution:

+As per **NewsData.io's** terms of service, proper attribution is required.

+> News data provided by [NewsData.io](https://newsdata.io)

 ## Scope of the Project

 This web application focuses on: